7 Tips for Better AI Baby Dance Videos (More Natural Results)

 If your AI baby dance video looks a little “off”, it’s usually not because anything is broken—it’s because the input photo (and motion style) needs a better match.
 Here are the quickest fixes that improve results immediately.

-If you haven’t generated one yet, start with the step-by-step guide: /blog/how-to-make-a-baby-dance-video.
+If you haven’t generated one yet, start with the step-by-step guide.

 1) Use a sharper photo than you think you need